ITWDiagraph/BoxwriterInterop/README.md

 ### Configuration
 Use the Add Line command to add printer names and addresses to the PrinterConnections.json file.

+### Requests and Responses
+Requests are made on TCP port `2202` (unless otherwise specified) in the format:

+    {command, printerID, param1, param2, ...}

+Responses will typically be in the following format:

+    {command, printerID, result1, result2, ...}

 # Functionality
 ## Locate
 Making a UDP broadcast Request on port 2200 with the data